The IEEE E-TEMS 2025 Conference successfully took place at the KU Leuven Campus Bruges from 26th .May to 28th May 2025.

-Started with the Welcoming reception and networking activities on 26th of May, the conference continued on the next two days with keynote presentations about the logistics in Smart Cities.
-The CEO from Eutraco Serge Gregoir shared with the participants insights about “How to Build a Business in Carbon-Neutral Logistics”.
-Dirk Staelens, project leader from Flemish Innovation Cluster for Logistics was talking about “The Future of Collaboration in Logistics: Leveraging Technology for Efficient and Sustainable Supply Chains”.
+Starting with the welcoming reception and networking activities on 26th May, the conference continued on the next two days with keynote presentations about the logistics in Smart Cities.
+The CEO from Eutraco, Serge Gregoir shared with the participants insights about “How to Build a Business in Carbon-Neutral Logistics”.
+Dirk Staelens, project leader from Flemish Innovation Cluster for Logistics, was about “The Future of Collaboration in Logistics: Leveraging Technology for Efficient and Sustainable Supply Chains”.

-Tony Wauters, associate Professor at the CODeS research group, Department of Computer Science in KU Leuven, was giving a presentation on “Combinatorial optimization: applications in Logistics”.
-Also, Sergey Bushuyev, professor and Head of the Project Management Department at Kyiv National University of Construction and Architecture, founder and President of Ukrainian Project Management Association (UPMA), gave his keynote about “Thinking SMART Project Management Based on the TRIZ Principles in an AI Environment”.
+Tony Wauters, associate Professor at the CODeS research group, Department of Computer Science at the KU Leuven, was giving a presentation on “Combinatorial Optimization: Applications in Logistics”.
+Also, Sergey Bushuyev, professor and Head of the Project Management Department at the Kyiv National University of Construction and Architecture, founder and President of Ukrainian Project Management Association (UPMA), gave his keynote about “Thinking SMART Project Management Based on the TRIZ Principles in an AI Environment”.

-During the two full days the participants have been involved into vivid discussions, workshops and presentations on such topics as Digital transformation, Engineering Smart Systems, Developing Smart Regions, Being Mobile in Smart Regions, Sustainable & Circular Economy, Achieving Quality of Life in Smart Cities through Projects, Education in Engineering & Management, Modern Project Management in Smart Regions and Resilience of Organisations, Networks and Cities.
-Significant amount of papers were dedicated to the topic of Artificial Intelligence in different fields of application.
+During these two dynamic conference days, the participants have been involved into vivid discussions, workshops and presentations on topics such as Digital Transformation, Engineering Smart Systems, Developing Smart Regions, Being Mobile in Smart Regions, Sustainable & Circular Economy, Achieving Quality of Life in Smart Cities through Projects, Education in Engineering & Management, Modern Project Management in Smart Regions and Resilience of Organisations, Networks and Cities.
+There was a significant number of papers dedicated to the topic of Artificial Intelligence in different fields of application.

-In total, 220 authors from 58 universities and organisations from 26 different countries contributed into 59 papers that were presented in during the IEEE E-TEMS 2025 Conference.
-From all the past years of IEEE E-TEMS series there were representatives from 55 different countries!!!
+In total, 220 authors from 58 universities and organisations from 26 different countries contributed to 59 papers that were presented throughout the IEEE E-TEMS 2025 Conference.
+Since its inception, the IEEE E-TEMS series has brought together representatives from 55 different countries!

-The IEEE E-TEMS evolved through years from onsite (in 2020) to online (in 2021 and 2022) and then to the combination of both in 2023 and 2025.
-The hybrid format of the event allowed people to participate from home and in present in Bruges.
-This was supported by many online, on-site and hybrid elements of the conference such as online poster session and livestreaming of the main conference elements.
+Over the years, IEEE E-TEMS has evolved from an onsite event in 2020 to fully online editions in 2021 and 2022, and later to a hybrid format in 2023 and 2025.
+This hybrid format allowed participants to join either remotely from home or in person.
+This was supported by many online, on-site and hybrid elements of the conference such as online poster session or the livestreaming of the main conference elements.

-It was a pleasure to see new participants who joined the E-TEMS conference in 2025 and to meet all the friends of the conference who have been participating since years in this event.
-E-TEMS 2025 Conference also hosted the EuroPIM representatives: the submissions to the conference were made by authors from partner universities of KU Leuven (Belgium), Kaunas University of Technology (KTU, Lithuania), Norwegian University of Science and Technology (NTNU, Trondheim, Norway) and the University of the Basque Country (UPV/EHU, Bilbao, Spain).
+It was a pleasure to welcome new participants, who joined this year’s E-TEMS Conference for the first time, and to meet all the friends again, who have been participating this event regularly.
+The E-TEMS 2025 Conference also hosted the EuroPIM representatives: the submissions to the conference were made by authors from partner universities of KU Leuven (Belgium), Kaunas University of Technology (KTU, Lithuania), Norwegian University of Science and Technology (NTNU, Trondheim, Norway) and the University of the Basque Country (UPV/EHU, Bilbao, Spain).

-Dortmund University of Applied Sciences and Arts significantly contributed in the conference programme with the great number of scientific papers, making the programme rich and broad:
+The Dortmund University of Applied Sciences and Arts has also significantly contributed to the conference, enriching the programme with its great number of scientific papers:

 - Anzhelika Parkhomenko, Carsten Wolff, Artem Tulenkov, Yulii Horichenko, Oleg Pozdnyakov, Andriy Parkhomenko and Illia Parkhomenko.
 “Methods and Models for the Intelligent Digital Platform of the Green University”